Boneato/boneato/designspec.md

 Users click into the large text input field and type the name of the ingredient they are looking for.
 The blinking type indicator on the left, where the first character will be typed.
 Once the first character is inputted, the placeholder text “BONITO” will disappear.
 The question mark character will always follow immediately after the last character typed in the input field.
 The text in the search field will scroll to the left if the query exceeds the length of the input field, just as it would with a default text input field.
 The text will begin scrolling before reaching the search icon, such that the icon will never be covered with text.
 Users can press the Backspace key to delete a character, all the way back to an empty search query.

-All search results will be limited to the Greater Seattle Area, and the region cannot be changed.
+All search results will be limited to the Seattle, WA, and the region cannot be changed.

 To submit the search query, users can either press the Enter key on their keyboards or click on the search icon on the right side of the input field.